 Mantras are a form of meditation where you chant a word or sound over and over to achieve relaxation.
 You have probably heard of the Hindu mantra "om" being chanted repeatedly.
 Instead of using sounds to chant, try chanting relaxing words or affirmations, like "I feel relaxed" or "I am loved."

 All of these methods are easy to do with kids and will teach them coping skills for dealing with stress.
 If you are looking for more ideas, try visiting Youtube.
 They have some great relaxation videos for kids.
-Lori Lite also has an amazing series of children's books that take relaxation methods like deep breathing and progressive muscle relaxation and put it into story form for kids.
+Lori Lite also has an amazing series of children's books that take relaxation methods like deep breathing and progressive muscle relaxation and put them into story form for kids.